 People will value you less when they realize you’re spineless and easily manipulated.
 Understand your limits and learn to say no.

 If you try to escape or run from your fears, they will gain power over you.
-Face your fears head on, and push through it.
+Face your fears head-on, and push through them.